SAP-archive/teched2021-ISP360/exercises/ex1/README.md

 ## Summary

 In this section we have created three backend service APIs that will be used to build the user interface in the next section.
-We have built APIs based on the local storage as well as created wrapper API by consuming an external API (C4C Registered Product).
+We have built APIs based on the local storage as well as created wrapper API by consuming an external API (SAP Sales Cloud Registered Product).

 Continue to - [Exercise 2 - Building the UI with the SAP AppGyver Composer](../ex2/README.md)